burakerdilb/burakerdilb.github.io/_teaching/courses-ehb.md

 date: 2024-06-15
 permalink: /courses/ehb-courses
 ---
+The courses I took as part of the Electronics and Communication Engineering are listed below.

 * Mathematics I (MAT 103E)
 * Mathematics II (MAT 104E)
 * Probability and Statistics (MAT 271E)